agendav/agendav/doc/source/admin/configuration.rst

 .. confval:: defaults.show_week_nb

-   Whether or not to show week numbers in views
+   Whether or not to show week numbers in views by default

    Specify it as a boolean ("true" or "false").